joelwanjohi/RTM-Visit-Tracker/README.md

   </tr>
 </table>

+Installation
+Direct APK Installation
+You can install the app directly by downloading the release APK:

+Download the APK from: app-release.apk

+On your Android device, enable installation from unknown sources in settings Open the downloaded APK file to install the application

 ## Project Structure

 The project follows a clean architecture-inspired folder structure, promoting modularity, testability, and ease of maintenance.
 Below is the organization of key directories and files: